Free Clipart and Pictures

 John Quincy Adams

-1824...As no candidate received a majority of the votes in the
+1824...No candidate receives a majority of the electoral votes in the

-Presidential Election of 1824, it was turned over to the
+Presidential Election of 1824.
+The election is turned over to the

 House of Representatives.
 The House gives the Presidency to